 You won’t be disappointed by the 1.8 liter Passat’s ability to get going.

-It also means it’s not necessary to upgrade to the much more expensive V6 SEL to get a Passat that performs well.
 The Impala’s a very nice big lug of a car, but in four cylinder form, it’s under-engined.
-The Avalon’s also very nice — and it’s not under-engined — but it is expensive.
+The Avalon’s also very nice — and it is not under-engined — but it is expensive.

 The 1.8 Passat is neither of those things.

-In addition to its generous spread of torque, it also has a fun over-rev feature that adds to the spiciness of the experience.
+In addition to its generous spread of torque, the 1.8 liter engine also has a fun over-rev feature that adds to the spiciness of the experience.
 Put pedal to the metal and the engine will spin about 600 RPM into the red zone of the tach (about 6,500 RPM) before the transmission shifts up to the next gear.
-Don’t worry — it’s ok — the engine is built to handle this or VW would not have programmed it to spin that high.
+Don’t worry – its ok — the engine is built to handle this or VW would not have programmed it to spin that high.

 If you like to corner, spring for the R-Line.
 You’ll get bumped up not one, not two but three sizes, wheel-wise, from the base car’s 16-inch rims to 19s, shoed with sport tires that sharpen the car’s already excellent reflexes and without killing the ride quality.
 This is a point worth harping on for a moment.
 It is often the case that going with 19 or 20-inch wheels results in a car that feels like a Harley hardtail on anything but glass-smooth pavement, of which there’s not much in these days of crumbling infrastructure.